ll-zerr/gaming-site-login/README.md

     * Registration page has been added with a form that:
         * Checks password strength and updates a visual indicator of the password strength and any remaining requirements.
         * Toggles the visibility of the password.
+        * Provides a message indicating the status of the password confirmation.
 - Test for responsiveness and address any errors that come up.
 (Repeat as needed.)
 - Validate HTML and CSS code.
 (Repeat as needed.)